 Digital data received by the scanner (see note 1) is used to calculate Average Bar Deviation and the ISO/ANSI method Decodability calculation.
 This is the basis for all bar code element measurements provided by this verifier model.

-The D4000 laser mode average bar deviation analysis is traceable to the average bar deviation calculated by an RJS Inspector 4000 ISO/ANSI method verifier.
-This makes the laser mode traceable to the ANSI method of element width calculations (which are also used in the Inspector 4000 to calculate the ISO/ANSI method Decodability parameter.)
+The D4000 Partial ISO/ANSI mode average bar deviation analysis is traceable to the average bar deviation calculated by an RJS Inspector 4000 ISO/ANSI method verifier.
+This makes the Partial ISO/ANSI mode traceable to the ANSI method of element width calculations (which are also used in the Inspector 4000 to calculate the ISO/ANSI method Decodability parameter.)

-The ANSI method Decodability calculation is traceable to the Calibrated Conformance Standard Test Card for EAN/UPC Symbol Verifiers.
+The ISO/ANSI method Decodability calculation is traceable to the Calibrated Conformance Standard Test Card for EAN/UPC Symbol Verifiers.

 Final system test includes two steps for ensuring accuracy:

-Scanning a reference symbol and ensuring the placement of the “A” is calculated to be within +/- one (1) location marked on the reference.
-This equates to approximately +/- 21% accuracy between all Laser Inspectors for average bar code deviation calculations.
+- Scanning a reference symbol and ensuring the placement of the “A” is calculated to be within +/- one (1) location marked on the reference.
+This equates to approximately +/- 21% accuracy between all CR2 Scanner Inspectors for average bar code deviation calculations.

-The Inspector Model D4000 can be set up to be calibrated to practically any reflectance standard in ANSI mode.
+- The Inspector Model D4000 can be set up to be calibrated to practically any reflectance standard in ISO/ANSI mode.
 High and low calibration reflectance target values for both the red and infra-red light sources are user programmable via menus.

-Laser mode does not require any calibration or adjustments.
-The laser scanner is screened for digitizer accuracy to be within acceptable tolerances for bar width deviation measurements and ANSI method Decodability calculations.
+- Partial ISO/ANSI mode does not require any calibration or adjustments.
+The CR2 scanner is screened for digitizer accuracy to be within acceptable tolerances for bar width deviation measurements and ANSI method Decodability calculations.